jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

 </html>
 ```

-## Step 6: Use the jspsych-text plugin to print a message
+## Step 6: Use the jspsych-html-keyboard-response plugin to print a message

 For the demo, we want to show some text on the screen.
-This is exactly what the [jspsych-text plugin](../plugins/jspsych-text.md) is designed to do.
+This is exactly what the [jspsych-html-keyboard-response plugin](../plugins/jspsych-html-keyboard-response.md) is designed to do.
 To use the plugin, we need to load it with a `<script>` tag.

 ```html
 <!DOCTYPE html>